thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Verifying New Competitors

 Verify the identity of all new competitors at their first competition, according to [Regulation 2e](https://www.worldcubeassociation.org/regulations/#2e) and [Guideline 2e++](https://www.worldcubeassociation.org/regulations/guidelines.html#2e++).
 It is recommended to include a "New Competitor Information" tab on every WCA competition page with instructions for all new competitors to bring some form of identification to verify their full name, date of birth, and country of representation.
-Forms of identification can include, but not limited to: passports, birth certificates, and school ID cards.
+Forms of identification can include, but are not limited to: passports, birth certificates, and school ID cards.
 A check-in table is the perfect place to verify this information, so assign a trusted competition staff member or Delegate to manage the check-in process and verify this information.

 Identifying documents with private information, such as a newcomer checklist with dates of birth, must remain private and **never** be left unattended at a check-in table.
 Instruct competition staff members to keep such documents on their persons at all times, and to not show these documents to anyone except competition staff.